Python Programming Basics (2025 Guide): Syntax, Data Structures, Files & venv

 Common pitfall

 Installing packages globally often breaks projects later.
-Use venv and keep dependencies listed (requirements.txt or pyproject).
+Use venv and keep dependencies recorded.

 3. Python Syntax Basics (Indentation, Comments, Printing)